-When water accidentally finds its way into your fuel cylinder by way of a loose gas cap or condensation, it results in gasoline ignition problems, consequently leading to mower sputtering.
+When water accidentally finds its way into your fuel cylinder by way of a loose gas cap or condensation, it results in gasoline lawn mower ignition problems, consequently leading to mower sputtering.

-For a riding lawn mower, the carburetor tends to collect debris buildup left over from the combustion process.
-Being as its purpose is to support combustion by availing air and fuel in the right amounts, its functionality in this regard is usually hampered when this debris becomes excessive.
+For a riding lawn mower, the carburetor collects debris buildup leftover from the combustion process.
+As its purpose is to support combustion by availing air and fuel in the right amounts, its functionality in this regard is usually hampered when this debris becomes excessive.

-- Fixing mower sputtering caused by a clogged air filter
+Fix the sputtering mower caused by a clogged air filter

-If your mower’s air filter is dirty and you suspect that this is what’s causing your lawn mower to sputter, you can solve this issue by cleaning the air filter with a soap solution if it’s made of foam, or by changing the filter if it’s made of paper.
+If your mower’s air filter is dirty and you suspect that this is causing your lawn mower to sputter, you can solve this issue by cleaning the air filter with a soap solution if it’s made of foam or by changing the filter if it’s made of paper.

-- Fixing mower sputtering caused by a clogged fuel filter
+Fix the sputtering mower due to a clogged fuel filter